 We've all heard the saying, "one man's trash is another man's treasure".
 No one knows this better than Patricia Hamm, who bases her boutique, Whimseys, on this principle.
 She shared with us her tried and true tactics for making junk look good using more imagination than money.

-finds can come and go with your whims.
+5. Nothing is precious.
+Interesting flea market and garage sale finds can come and go with your whims.
 Experiment with unusual pieces and repurpose ordinary items.
 When those treasures loose their luster, back to the trash they go for the next person to discover.